-- 1. Delta Counties Coalition Support the principles developed collectively by the Delta Counties Coalition. - 2.
-Solano Transportation Authority Support the 2023 federal legislative priorities and programs as outlined and adopted by the Solano Transportation Authority. - 3.
-Solano County Water Agency Support the 2023 federal legislative priorities and programs as outlined and adopted by the Solano County Water Agency. - 4.
-Solano First 5 Support the 2023 legislative priorities and programs outlined and adopted by the Solano First 5. - 5.
-Travis Community Consortium Support the mission of all military organizations located within the County.
-Support the 2023 federal legislative priorities adopted by the Travis Community Consortium.
+- 1. Delta Counties Coalition Support the principles developed collectively by the Delta Counties Coalition. - Solano Transportation Authority Support the 2023-2024 federal legislative priorities and programs as outlined and adopted by the Solano Transportation Authority. - Solano County Water Agency Support the 2023-2024 federal legislative priorities and programs as outlined and adopted by the Solano County Water Agency.